LLM-Driven Collaborative Model for Untangling Commits via Explicit and Implicit Dependency Reasoning: Threats to Validity

 \textbf{External validity.} A threat to external validity is potential data leakage, as the LLM may have been pre-trained on some open-source repositories used in our evaluation.
 However, this risk is minimal.
 The datasets are constructed by merging real atomic commits into new tangled commits, which are unlikely to appear in pretraining data.
-Moreover, the standalone LLM achieves only 60\% and 63\% $Accuracy^{c}$ on the C\# and Java datasets, while our method improves this to 72\% and 76\%, suggesting the gain comes from our approach.
+Moreover, the standalone LLM achieves only 60\% and 59\% $Accuracy^{c}$ on the C\# and Java datasets, while our method improves this to 72\% and 69\%, suggesting the gain comes from our approach.
 Additionally, we attempted to prompt the LLM to reproduce exact commit histories but failed, indicating that the model does not memorize verbatim and relies on reasoning rather than recall.
+We further address this concern with a dedicated post-cutoff benchmark analysis in Section~\ref{subsec:data_leakage}.
 Another threat stems from the evaluation datasets themselves, as the tangled commits are constructed artificially by combining atomic commits.
 Although such datasets may include imprecise or non-representative data points, they are widely adopted in prior studies~\cite{parțachi2020flexeme, li2022utango, fan2024HD-GNN, xu2025COMUNT}.
 In the future, we plan to develop more realistic and precise datasets to better evaluate commit untangling approaches.